 Our marketing efforts are targeted at both identified industry leaders and emerging market participants.
 Direct marketing activities are supplemented by a focused marketing communications effort that seeks to raise awareness of our company and products.
 Our public relations efforts are focused on leading trade and business publications.
-Our external website is used to deliver corporate information and product information.
+Our external website is used to deliver corporate and product information.
 We also pursue targeted advertising in key trade publications and we have a cooperative marketing program that allows our distributors and representatives to promote our products to their local markets in conjunction with their own advertising activities.
-Finally we maintain a presence at strategic trade shows and industry events.
+Finally, we maintain a presence at strategic trade shows and industry events.
 These activities, in combination with direct sales activities, help drive demand for our products.

-Due to the complex and innovative nature of our ICs, we employ experienced applications engineers who work closely with customers to support the design-win process, and can significantly accelerate the customer's time required to bring a product to market.
-A design-win occurs when a customer has designed our ICs into its product architecture.
+Due to the complex and innovative nature of our ICs, we employ experienced applications engineers who work closely with customers to support the design-win process, and can significantly accelerate the customer's time to market.
+A design-win occurs when a customer has designed our ICs into its product architecture and ordered product from us.
 A considerable amount of effort to assist the customer in incorporating our ICs into its products is typically required prior to any sale.
 In many cases, our innovative ICs require significantly different implementations than existing approaches and, therefore, successful implementations may require extensive communication with potential customers.
 The amount of time required to achieve a design-win can vary substantially depending on a customer's development cycle, which can be relatively short (such as three months) or very long (such as two years) based on a wide variety of customer factors.
 Not all design wins ultimately result in revenue.

 However, once a completed design architecture has been implemented and produced in high volumes, our customers are reluctant to significantly alter their designs due to this extensive design-win process.
 We believe this process, coupled with our intellectual property protection, promotes relatively longer product life cycles for our ICs and high barriers to entry for competitive products, even if such competing products are offered at lower prices.
 Our close collaboration with our customers provides us with knowledge of derivative product ideas or completely new product line offerings that may not otherwise arise in other new product discussions.

-Through our research and development efforts, we apply our experienced analog and mixed-signal engineering talent and expertise to create new ICs that integrate functions typically performed inefficiently by multiple discrete components.
+Through our research and development efforts, we leverage experienced analog and mixed-signal engineering talent and expertise to create new ICs that integrate functions typically performed inefficiently by multiple discrete components.
 This integration generally results in lower costs, smaller die sizes, lower power demands and enhanced price/performance characteristics.
 We attempt to reuse successful techniques for integration in new applications where similar benefits can be realized.
-We believe that reliable and precise analog and mixed-signal ICs can only be developed by teams of engineers that coordinate their efforts under the direction of senior engineers who have significant analog experience and are familiar with the intricacies of designing these ICs for commercial volume production.
-The development of test methodologies is a critical activity in releasing a new product for commercial success.
-We believe that we have attracted some of the best engineers in our industry.
+We believe that we have attracted many of the best engineers in our industry.
+We believe that reliable and precise analog and mixed-signal ICs can only be developed by teams of engineers who have significant analog experience and are familiar with the intricacies of designing these ICs for commercial volume production.
+The development of test methodologies is just one example of a critical activity requiring experience and know-how to enable the rapid release of a new product for commercial success.
+We have accumulated a vast set of trade secrets that allow us to pursue innovative approaches to mixed-signal problems that are difficult for competitors to duplicate.
+We highly value our engineering talent and strive to maintain a very high bar when bringing new recruits to the company.

-Research and development expenses were \$123.8 million, \$104.4 million and \$101.2 million in fiscal 2010, 2009 and 2008, respectively.
+Research and development expenses were \$136.0 million, \$123.8 million and \$104.4 million in fiscal 2011, 2010 and 2009, respectively.